inside.ewu.edu

 Career and Technical Education with Administrator Certificate, Master of Education (M.ED)

-Master of Education (M.Ed.), Career and Technical Education with Administrator Certificate- This graduate level program provides the opportunity to earn an Initial CTE Administrator certificate along with a Master in Education degree.
+The Master of Education in Career & Technical Education with Administrator Certificate program provides the opportunity to earn an Initial CTE Administrator certificate along with a master’s degree.

 Admission Requirements

-Three years of experience as a certified CTE teacher, CTE administrator, CTE counselor, or CTE occupational information specialist, or CTE career guidance specialist.
+1. Three years of experience as a certified CTE teacher, CTE administrator, CTE counselor, or CTE occupational information specialist, or CTE career guidance specialist or hold a Residency, Continuing or Professional Administrator Certificate.

 Required Core